Constitutional Court of the Czech Republic: 1948–1989

-Due to extermination of a large number of Czechoslovakian elites by the Nazi Germans, disillusion with the Western countries following the Munich Agreement and high influence of the Soviet Union, which liberated almost whole of the country, the post-war era may be characterized by the growing influence of the communists, which culminated in February 1948 Communist coup.
+Due to extermination of a large number of Czechoslovak elites by the Nazi Germans, disillusion with the Western countries following the Munich Agreement and high influence of the Soviet Union, which liberated almost whole of the country, the post-war era may be characterized by the growing influence of the communists, which culminated in February 1948 Communist coup.
 A new constitution was adopted in May 1948.
 It was essentially a 1920 constitution modified by socialist ideas in order to serve the ideology of the communist party.
 For example, the list of fundamental rights was extended to cover also social and cultural rights, but on the other hand the right of a private ownership was limited.
 Formally, the constitution was democratic and influenced by the idea of "People's Democracy".
 In reality, however, democracy was curbed with the communist party controlling the state and the fundamental rights not being observed by the authorities.

-The 1948 constitution did not adopt the Constitutional Court.
+The 1948 constitution did not adopt the Constitutional Court, instead giving the Presidium of the National Assembly the powers of both the Constitutional Court and the Supreme Administrative Court.

 Another constitution was adopted in 1960, being influenced mostly by the Soviet constitution of 1936.
-It legally established the "leading role" of the communist party, declared Marxism-Leninism as the state's leading ideology, removed the division of power.
+It legally established the "leading role" of the communist party, declared Marxism-Leninism as the state's leading ideology, and abandoned the separation of powers.
 This constitution was to a large degree modified in 1968, establishing Czech and Slovak Socialist Republics within the Czechoslovakia as a federative socialist state.
 The 1968 constitution re-introduced the Constitutional Court, or in fact three of them - one for the Federation and two for the Republics.
 The Federal Constitutional Court was to have a jurisdiction over constitutionality of federal enactments and disputes over competencies between the Federation and the Republics.
 The Constitution anticipated adoption of an enactment dealing in detail with Constitutional Court, but that did not happen until 1991, precluding the factual establishment of the Court.
 Officially the need for the Court had not arisen as the presumed disputes over competencies between the Federation and the Republics never took place.